Low GI Diet Tips #2

 Eat small, regular meals

 Missing meals is never a good idea! … Your blood sugar levels will fall too low causing fatique, mental … And it definitely won’t help with your weight loss goals either!
-Start each day with a healthy low gi breakfast for sustained energy.
+Your low glycemic diet should start each day with a healthy low gi breakfast for sustained energy.
 Allow yourself a midmorning low gi snack, a good lunch, a low glycemic mid afternoon snack, and finally a balanced evening meal.
 It’s better to graze on smaller meals and healthy, low glycemic snacks than to eat three large meals a day.
 Also avoid the temptation for late evening nibbles that can also be disruptive to sleep.

 Go for at least two low glycemic meals each day